entando/entando-docs/vuepress/docs/tutorials/micro-frontends/react.md

 ## Host Micro Frontend

-For this basic tutorial, we'll host the React app in Entando and display it on a page with a custom widget.
+Host the React micro frontend in Entando, and display it on a page with a custom widget.

 ### Add Widget